rolandoam/realworldgit/README.md

-So what happens here, is that it since our case was a bit simpler, we didn't actually have to rewind, because we were already sitting in the point where the two branches had split, but we can see however, that master now shares the same history than the awesome branch.
+So what happens here, is that it since our case was a bit simpler, we didn't actually have to rewind, because we were already sitting in the point where the two branches had split.
+What we can see however, is that master now shares the same history than the awesome branch.
 At this point, we can run some more tests, build another binary for QA and if all goes well, delete the awesome branch.

 ```sh